FGasper/perl-github-action-tips/README.md

 ## External Dependencies

-Use [Chocolatey](https://chocolatey.org/); however, I’ve not gotten this to work for, e.g., compiling XS modules.
+Use [Chocolatey](https://chocolatey.org/); however, I’ve not gotten this to work for, e.g., linking XS modules against other C libraries.

 # Linux, Big-Endian